 Wholesale Electricity Plan Providers

-Some energy retailers in Australia, like LocalVolts, provide access to wholesale electricity rates.
-Customers pay a subscription fee for access to these rates, which can result in significant savings.
+A few Australian energy retailers, such as LocalVolts, offer customers access to wholesale electricity prices.
+Subscribers pay a membership fee for access to these prices, which can translate into considerable cost savings.

 Tips for Wholesale Plan Users: